slotab/CaipiriniaML/readme.md

 - read convert.json file
 - extract frame from video
 - use a yolo model to detect object from the COCO class labels
-- convert detected annotation to annotation with our class labels (caiprinia_labels.txt)
+- convert detected annotation to annotation with our class labels [caipirinia_labels.txt](caipirinia_labels.txt)
 - generate a dataset with images+labels

 ```